CP1404/Practicals/prac_03/README.md

     You should now see your first commit appear in the Log tab of the Version Control tool window. ***Yay!***

-8. Now type the code you wrote on paper earlier for error-checking and printing a password as asterisks into your Python file.
+8. Now create a new file (add to VCS) called `password_check.py` type the code you wrote on paper earlier for error-checking and printing a word as asterisks into your Python file.
 Test it.

 9. Do another commit with another useful commit message (perhaps something like "Add password check program").
 Have a look and see that it also